jbm9/argali/code/src/targets/nucleo_f413zh/README.md

 We clock this with Timer 3.

+Input pins are:
+* input 0: PA0, CN10.29 on the Nucleo144
+* input 2: PA2, CN10.11 on the Nucleo144

+You may wish to add more of these to allow yourself more analog channels for either your application or your EOL testing.
+With two in there, you should be well-equipped to add more.

+For more information on which pins go to what ADC input ports, see the giant pin definition table in the datasheet (aka DocID029162) Rev6, pp50-64.
+You will find these in the "Additional functions" column, as `ADC1_INx`.

 ## DAC peripherals

 DAC 1 Channel 1 is used by the DAC subsystem to output data via DMA.